uhlibraries-digital/carpenters/README.md

 physical arrangement of the original collection.
 The tool eliminates the need for manually creating directories or moving files, making it ideal for larger-scale workflows.
-The tool also has the capacity to mint package-specific ARKs, allowing the preservation package to have a persistent identifier that connects the preservation master files to the access objects produced in Armand.
+The tool also has the capacity to mint package-specific ARKs, allowing the preservation package to have a persistent identifier that connects preservation master files to access objects.

 ### Packaging